Chrismarsh/mesher/docs/source/examples.rst

 Examples
 ==========

-This folder contains a variety of validation datasets and ``mesher`` inputs.
+This describes the validation and example datasets, along with sample ``mesher`` inputs.

+A zip containing all the example code and data can be found `here <https://github.com/Chrismarsh/mesher/raw/master/examples.zip>`_.

 flat
 ----